Is Every Door Direct Mail Worth It? Plus 5 Tips to Make It Count!

 Make use of large format sizing for the mailpiece, incorporate appealing graphics and imagery, and don’t forget a clear call to action (known in the marketing world as a CTA).
 Don’t be shy – tell your recipients what you want them to do when they see your mail!

-Create interest with an experience
+4. Create Interest with an Experience

-Don’t Go it Alone with EDDM – Call The H&H Group!
+Don’t Go it Alone with EDDM!
+Call The H&H Group!

 While it’s true that you can handle EDDM campaigns on your own by working directly with the Postal Service, this process can be frustrating and time-consuming, especially if you don’t have a regular, reliable print shop you work with to produce your marketing materials.

-In Central Pennsylvania or wherever your business is located, The H&H Group can help you meet your direct mail marketing goals, whether through EDDM or other cost-effective mailing methods.
+In Central Pennsylvania or wherever your business is located, The H&H Group can help you meet your direct mail marketing goals, whether through EDDM postcards or flyers, or other cost-effective mailing methods.
 Give our experts a call and find out how easy it can be to get the word out and win new business!